doserjef/Doser_etal_2021_MEE/README.md

 # Integrating automated acoustic vocalization data and point count surveys for estimation of bird abundance

+### Methods in Ecology and Evolution

-Jeffrey W. Doser, Andrew O. Finley, Aaron S. Weed, Elise F. Zipkin
+### Jeffrey W. Doser, Andrew O. Finley, Aaron S. Weed, Elise F. Zipkin

 Please contact the first author for questions about the code or data: Jeffrey W. Doser (doserjef@msu.edu)